 A British staycation is set to be a particularly popular holiday choice in 2021 – and it doesn’t take a genius to work out why.
 Sadly, Covid has put paid to dreams of far-flung, exotic destinations for most of us.

-But the truth is, even before a global pandemic changed the face of the travel industry, we were waxing lyrical about staycationing in UK.
+But the truth is, even before a global pandemic changed the face of the travel industry, we were waxing lyrical about a British staycation.
 There’s just so much to love about a homeland holiday and we have a feeling more people will be converted in the coming months – perhaps choosing to holiday in the UK even after the world has properly opened up again.

-Here are just some of the reasons we love a Great British staycation:
+Here are just some of the reasons why we love a Great British staycation:

 You get to swerve the airport drama.

 Getting up at silly o’clock, never-ending queues, baggage allowances, lost luggage… not the most relaxing ways to start a holiday!
 The great thing about staying in the UK is you can choose when you hit the road, you avoid all the stressful airport procedures and your only restriction on luggage is how much room the kids are taking up in the back of the car!
 Plus, you don’t have to worry about accidentally leaving someone’s passport at the petrol station.

 We’re a nation of pet lovers, and it can be heart-wrenching to leave your four-legged family members at home while you jet off to sunnier climes.
 Not to mention the hassle of finding a willing pet-sitter while you’re away.

 Here in the UK, we’re spoilt for choice when it comes to pet-friendly holiday accommodation, with options up and down the country ranging from hotels to self-catering cottages.

 We’ve all been that parent: trapped on a plane with a screaming baby or a tantruming toddler and feeling like you have hundreds of disgruntled eyes burning holes in the back of your head.
 It’s not fun for anyone involved.